It’s fitting that the RMS Queen Mary was once known as the Grey Ghost, for tales of the supernatural have been plaguing her ever since World War II.

 In some ways, I agree with him.
 But I also think that these ghost stories–fictional or not, exaggerated or not–most likely saved the ship from that Great Scrapyard in the Sky.
 Isn’t a haunted Queen Mary better than none at all?

 Since I began this blog, I’ve made a point of visiting some of the world’s most haunted attractions, from Romania’s haunted forest to Italy’s haunted island.
-I’m excited to add the Queen Mary to my list next spring, when I’ll be attending StokerCon and staying overnight.
-This will be the most time I’ve ever spent in a place that is reputedly haunted, so it’ll be interesting to see what, if anything, happens.
+I was excited to add the Queen Mary to my list when I attended StokerCon and stayed overnight.

 Have you ever visited the RMS Queen Mary?
 Would you be brave enough to spend the night?
 Do you think ghost tours are disrespectful or good business?
 Do you believe in ghosts?